wp-plugins/prosperent-powered-product-search/trac890/README.txt

 == Notes ==

-**For those who had previously downloaded this plugin.**
+If your `product` page has a parent, make sure you assign that in the `Prosperent Settings` for `Parent Directory` with the leading slash.

-*I dropped one of the directory's in V1.2, so just upload the `prosperent-powered-product-search` to your plugin directory, and delete the `prosperent-search`.
-Activate the new plugin and it should retain the settings and product page still.*
+Also if you are getting an include error, on your `product` page created by the plugin you should see, `[php] include(plugin_dir_path(__FILE__) . 'products.php'); [/php]`, change the `include()` to the path of your plugins directory.

-*You may also have to alter a little CSS as to the exact placement of the input box and the logo.
+You may also have to alter a little CSS as to the exact placement of the input box and the logo.
 Ask if you need any assistance doing so.
-The file to edit will be `productSearch.css` in the CSS folder.*
+The file to edit will be `productSearch.css` in the CSS folder.

 If you have any questions or suggestions, please feel free to ask me here or on the [Prosperent Community](http://community.prosperent.com/forum.php), or email me Prosperent Brandon at brandon@prosperent.com